Ultra-processed food

 Mortality and chronic disease

-• A systematic review of 41 cohorts (n=8.28M) presented at ACC Asia 2025 quantified the per-100 g/day increment: ~14.5% higher hypertension risk, ~5.9% higher CVD events, ~19.5% higher digestive disease.[5]
+• A systematic review of 41 cohorts covering roughly 8.3 million adults, presented at the American College of Cardiology Asia 2025 meeting, quantified the per-100 g/day increment: about 14.5% higher hypertension risk, 5.9% higher cardiovascular events, and 19.5% higher digestive disease.[6]

 Brain and mental health